 Nora.
 I assure you, Torvald, that is not an easy question to answer.
 I really don’t know.
 The thing perplexes me altogether.
 I only know that you and I look at it in quite a different light.
 I am learning, too, that the law is quite another thing from what I supposed; but I find it impossible to convince myself that the law is right.
 According to it a woman has no right to spare her old dying father, or to save her husband’s life.
 I can’t believe that.

-For Helmer–and for most of Ibsen’s audience at the time–religion, morality, and duty were closely tied together.
+For Helmer–and for most of Ibsen’s audience at the time–religion, morality, law, and duty were closely tied together.
 Thus, the play was shocking.
 But the point, from a social systems theory perspective, is that the morality and the traditional codes of duty that arose in a stratified society cannot survive under conditions of functional differentiation.
-The individual is no longer locked into the family, and women cannot be controlled by their husbands, and duties are not imposed by God.
+The individual is no longer locked into the family, women cannot be controlled by their husbands, and duties are not imposed by God.
 Moreover, the law is just one of several function systems.
 The law does not derive from God or nature; it is contingent and could always be other than it is.
 So where previously the concepts of morality, duty, law, religion were tightly bound together, these things have all been scattered in various directions.

 We see in thinkers like John Stuart Mill, who died just six years before the premiere of A Doll’s House, that morality and religion are only loosely coupled.
 For Mill, and his father, Christianity actually undermined morality.

-In modernity, the universal validity of the law also comes into question.
+In modernity, the universal validity of the law comes into question.
 The law is no longer simply God’s law or the monarch‘s law or a reflection of Nature; the law is contingent, and it is not the same thing as justice.
 The law, like religion, is also only one function system among several.
 Justice is an idea, concept, or aspiration, but the law is what society actually uses to stabilize normative expectations.
-Ibsen and Chekhov share an interest in the question of morality–specifically, how a morality based on social hierarchy cannot survive in a functionally differentiated society.
+Ibsen and Chekhov shared an interest in the question of morality–specifically, how a morality based on social hierarchy, or stratification, cannot survive in a functionally differentiated society.
 Dostoyevsky also explores the link between morality and religion, and the threat of nihilism.
 Another great novelist of the time, Turgenev, also dealt with the question of nihilism.
 This can all be traced back to antinomianism, or the delinking of religion and morality.